-Differential Privacy (DP)[i]: This mathematical framework gives the ability to control to what extent the model ‘remembers’ and ‘forgets’ potentially sensitive data, which is its big advantage.
-The most popular concept of DP is ‘noisy counting’, which is based on drawing samples from Laplace distribution and using them to make the dataset represent augmented values, not the real one.
+Differential Privacy (DP): This mathematical framework gives the ability to control to what extent the model ‘remembers’ and ‘forgets’ potentially sensitive data, which is its big advantage.
+The most popular concept of DP is ‘noisy counting’, which is based on drawing samples from Laplace distribution and using them to make the dataset represent augmented values instead of the real one.

 We would love to hear your thoughts on this series.
 Please feel free to respond here with comments/questions/other feedback.

 This is the fifth part of a five-part series about machine learning methodologies for de-identifying and securing personal data by 1touch.io.
 For part one, click here.
 For part two, click here.
 For part three, click here.
 For part four, click here.